FixMyStreet Pro User Guide

 Viewing statistics

-For a more detailed breakdown, visit the stats dashboard.
-This can be accessed by going to “Summary statistics” from the admin stats page, or by typing ‘/dashboard’ on the end of your WasteWorks URL.
+For a more detailed breakdown, from the ‘Stats’ page click ‘Summary statistics’ or type ‘/dashboard’ on the end of your WasteWorks URL.

 From here, you can access statistics on: